Leafwing-Studios/fop-rules/docs/character-options/species/fontborn.md

 | 5    | A scholar of the great unknown.   |
 | 6    | A fearless font-delver.           |

-**Elemental Infusion:** After you lose life due to taking elemental damage, remove one stack of a condition of your choice from yourself.
+**Elemental Infusion:** After you lose life due to taking elemental damage, remove one stack of a ailment of your choice from yourself.

 **One of Us:** You are proficient in Fontcraft.
 You have advantage on all Focus (Fontcraft) skill checks made to resurrect creatures as fontborn.